reddog-dev01/BOOKING-APPS/docs/google-key-verification.md

 ## 2. Confirm Docker Compose wiring

 `docker-compose.yml` injects both keys for the API and web containers.
-Because the default fallback was removed, Compose will refuse to start if `PLACES_API_KEY` is missing—ensure the key is present in your shell or `apps/api/.env` before running the stack.
-If you change a key, rebuild the affected services so the new value is baked into the container image and runtime environment:
+The file now falls back to the committed values in the `.env` templates, so Compose no longer fails fast when your shell variables are empty.
+Before deploying or sharing the stack, overwrite the defaults with your **real**, billing-enabled keys by copying the `.env.example` files (see step 1).
+Whenever you change a key, rebuild the affected services so the new value is baked into the container image and runtime environment:

 ```bash
 docker compose up -d --force-recreate api web